mirko3000/MagicMirror/README.md

 If we receive enough donations we might even be able to free up some working hours and spend some extra time improving the MagicMirror² core.

 To donate, please follow [this](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=G5D8E9MR5DTD2&source=url) link.

-## Manifesto

-A real Manifesto is still to be written.
-Till then, Michael's response on [one of the repository issues](https://github.com/MichMich/MagicMirror/issues/1174) gives a great summary:

-> "...
-I started this project as an ultimate starter project for Raspberry Pi enthusiasts.
-As a matter of fact, for most of the contributors, the MagicMirror project is the first open source project they ever contributed to.
-This is one of the reasons why the MagicMirror project is featured in several RasPi magazines.
->
->The project has a lot of opportunities for improvement.
-We could use a powerful framework like Vue to ramp up the development speed.
-We could use SASS for better/easier css implementations.
-We could make it an NPM installable package.
-And as you say, we could bundle it up.
-The big downside of of of these changes is that it over complicates things: a user no longer will be able to open just one file and make a small modification and see how it works out.
->
->Of course, a bundled version can be complimentary to the regular un-bundled version.
-And I'm sure a lot of (new) users will opt for the bundled version.
-But this means those users won't be motivated to take a peek under the hood.
-They will just remain 'users'.
-They won't become contributors, and worse: they won't be motivated to take their first steps in software development.
->
->And to be honest: motivating curious users to step out of their comfort zone and take those first steps is what drives me in this project.
-Therefor my ultimate goal is this project is to keep it as accessible as possible."
->
-> ~ Michael Teeuw

 <p align="center">
 <br>